-Short url for this page: oe.cd/btd
+Short url for this page: http://oe.cd/btd

 The Bilateral Trade Database by Industry and End-Use (BTDIxE) was first released at the end of 2011 with the aim of highlighting international flows of intermediate goods.
-It proved to be an efficient tool widely used by many trade analysts.
-This database is mainly drawn from the UNSD’s Comtrade Database and also uses historical data from the OECD's International Trade by Commodity Statistics (ITCS).
-In both underlying sources, values and quantities of imports and exports are compiled by partner country and according to detailed product classifications (lately Harmonised System (HS) 2012).
+It proved to be an efficient tool widely used by trade analysts.
+This database is mainly drawn from the UNSD’s Comtrade Database and uses historical data from the OECD's International Trade by Commodity Statistics (ITCS).
+In both underlying sources, values and quantities of imports and exports are compiled by partner country and according to detailed product classifications (lately Harmonised System (HS) 2017).

-Time-series go up to year 2015 in most cases, and data for 2016 are also presented when available.
+Time-series go up to year 2017 in most cases.
 The latest year covered in the database is subject to availability of underlying product-based annual trade statistics.